3 Days in Lyon – The Perfect Itinerary

 Nearest Metro Stop: Minimes Théatres Romains (Funiculars F2)

-Sign up for a free copy of my Three Days in Lyon Itinerary.
+Sign up for a free copy of this guide.
 It has everything you need to guarantee an amazing trip!

 Free 3 Days in Lyon Guide